A thought experiment

 3. Linking the Concepts together using Rem References or Tags, depending on how they relate to one another.

 You might wonder why, aside from matching what we believe to be the natural human thinking process, the CDF is a useful way to take notes.
-It turns out that it's not only convenient but also makes learning easier and more efficient.
+It turns out that it's not only convenient but also makes learning easier and more efficient, for a number of reasons.

 It helps you understand complex ideas.